What is happening in Iran? Internet blackout and Israel blamed after mass protests

 How widespread are the Iran protests?

-More than 340 protests have taken place across all of Iran's 31 provinces, the U.S.-based Human Rights Activists News Agency reported Thursday.
-The death toll had reached at least 38, it added, with more than 2,200 arrests.
-The group relies on an activist network inside of Iran for its reporting and has been accurate in past unrest.
+More than 340 protests have taken place across all of Iran’s 31 provinces, the US-based Human Rights Activists News Agency reported Thursday.
+The death toll had reached at least 41, it added, with more than 2,270 arrests.
+The group relies on an activist network inside Iran for its reporting and has been accurate in past unrest.

 Understanding the scale of the protests has been difficult.
 Iranian state media has provided little information about the demonstrations.
 Online videos offer only brief, shaky glimpses of people in the streets or the sound of gunfire.
 Journalists in general in Iran also face limits on reporting such as requiring permission to travel around the country, as well as the threat of harassment or arrest by authorities.